terraform-google-modules/terraform-example-foundation/3-networks-hub-and-spoke/README.md

 1. Update `common.auto.tfvars` file with values from your environment and bootstrap.
 See any of the envs folder [README.md](./envs/production/README.md) files for additional information on the values in the `common.auto.tfvars` file.
    Update `shared.auto.tfvars` file with the `target_name_server_addresses`.
    Update `access_context.auto.tfvars` file with the `access_context_manager_policy_id`.
-   Use `terraform output` to get the backend bucket and networks step Terraform Service Account values from 0-bootstrap output.
+   Use `terraform output` to get the backend bucket value from 0-bootstrap output.

    ```bash
    export ORGANIZATION_ID=$(terraform -chdir="../terraform-example-foundation/0-bootstrap/" output -json common_config | jq '.org_id' --raw-output)